Exploring a Community-Controlled TIF District

 Our organizations have been working hard work for years to prevent displacement and make Cully a great place to live: building affordable housing, preserving mobile home parks, acquiring land, improving our environment, and supporting small businesses.
 But with property values and rents on the rise, and private investment flowing into the neighborhood, we need to scale up our efforts now, before it is too late.

 In order to respond to this challenge, our organizations will work together in 2019 to explore the potential creation of a new, community-controlled “tax increment financing” (TIF) district in the Cully neighborhood.
 TIF is a policy tool that can be used by city governments to redirect some of the property taxes already being paid within a specific geographic area, and use those funds for development projects within the designated neighborhood.
 While there has never been a TIF district in Cully, we are well aware that TIF has been used in the past — including here in Portland — to pay for projects that drive up property values and rents, and therefore force existing residents out of their neighborhoods.
-Communities of color have been hit the hardest.
+Communities of color, especially African Americans, have been hit the hardest.
 However, we believe it may be possible to re-purpose this tool and use it in a very different way.

 We propose using TIF exclusively for projects that specifically and strategically benefit low-income people and people of color.
 TIF is a tool for collecting money.
 It is what that money is spent on that determines whether the tool will create just or unjust outcomes.
 Where TIF has often been used in the past to pay for projects that drive gentrification and displacement, we want to use it for the opposite purpose: to fight back against gentrification, prevent displacement, and expand opportunities for people of color and low-income people both now and for generations to come.